 Our passage today tells us that God's Word is alive and active.
 It is doing something.
 It is not a static book that you read casually, picking it up and putting it down nonchalantly.
 It is a living book.
 The Bible cuts like a two-edged sword.

 What is a two-edged sword?
 It is a sword with a blade that is sharp on both sides.
 No matter which way you slice or use it, it is sharp.
 Its aim is to cut and lay open.

 How does this apply to the Bible?
 The Bible reads us.
 God uses Scripture to expose our hearts and our thoughts.
 It lays our heart's intentions bare.
 It shows our rebellion and stubbornness to obey God's law.
 This is why we should read it.
 We should gather weekly to hear it preached.
 We should study it.
 This is how we change and transform as believers.
 We let the Word of God shape our lives.

-The greatest thing we can do each day is to put our lives underneath its blade and let God have his way with us.
+The greatest thing we can do each day is put our lives underneath its blade and let God have His way with us.